Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Javascript/ANGULAR/ANGULAR_4/my_angular_scrawl.md

     this.activatedRoute.queryParamMap
 ])

+//
+// `.switchMap` lets you switch to another observable (so you can daisy-chain)
+// ATTENTION: If you use .switchMap with the `async` pipe, you will create an infinite loop...
+//
+// `.map` modifies the content of the observable (so it does not return an observable?)
+//
+// this is how to return a null observer: `return Observable.of(null)`
+//
+//
 obs.switchMap((combined) => { // not .map, because it does not return what we need
     let paramMap = combined[0]
     let queryParamMap = combined[1]